Franco-Diaz-Licham/SuggestionsApp/README.md

 However, Azure AD can also be used instead of AD B2C, as the setup is somewhat similar requiring only a few tweaks if this was to be used within a proper organisation.
 The login capabilities would also be changed so that users can login with their company email account instead of creating a login on the website.

+# Overview
-The website has the following pages.
-Some are public and some are hidden behind a login, and some only admin users can access.
+The website has both public pages and some that are hidden behind a login, while some only able to be accessed by admin users.
 The pages are as follows:

 1. Home Page: This will allow all users to see other people's suggestion.